 This elegant style is almost like a super short Afro—but with the modern twist of a center part.
-You'll need a pick to recreate this look at home, in order to shape it perfectly like Lupita.
+You'll need a pick to recreate this look at home, to shape it perfectly like Lupita Nyong'o.

-Yes, this might be the kind of post you'd see on the @90sanxiety Instagram account, but we also love the hair inspo Gwyneth is giving here.
-With a chin-grazing length and flipped-out ends, it's the ultimate vintage throwback.
+Yes, this might be a throwback look (we've seen this style before in the 1990s) but we love the hair inspo Meagan Good is giving here.
+With an ear-grazing length and slight side part, it's the ultimate vintage throwback.

-Actress Nora Zehetner is known for effortless style, and this curly long pixie cut—complete with front ringlets—is definitely one of her best looks.
-If you have naturally wavy hair, use a good hairspray to play around with your bangs and manipulate the pieces around your face.
+Actress Nora Zehetner is known for effortless style, and this curly long pixie cut—complete with front ringlets—is one of her best looks.
+If you have naturally wavy hair, use a good hairspray to mess with your bangs and manipulate the pieces around your face.
 With a good holding spray, you can get next-level volume, too.

 Play around with pixie cuts like Emma Watson has over the years.
 Her sheared side bangs paired with longer pieces on the sideburns is vintage, red-carpet Emma at her finest (if we do say so ourselves).
 Barely visible: a headband she slipped in for some extra-plush volume.

-A forever blonde bombshell, Cameron Diaz can really never do wrong.
-But if you've been waiting for the moment to finally chop your hair off, let this be a sign: No one does a tousled blonde pixie cut better than Diaz (especially if you need it to hold up during action movie stunts and sequences).
+A forever bombshell, Grace Gealey can really never do wrong.
+But if you've been waiting for the moment to finally chop your hair off, let this be a sign: No one does a tousled finger-waved pixie cut better than Gealey.

 Logan Browning's natural curls are perfect to showcase in a slightly longer pixie cut like this.
-If you have similar curls, just style by blow drying with a diffuser attached and add a product such as Monat Studio One Curl Defining Cream ($38) to add definition.
+If you have similar curls, just style by blow-drying with a diffuser attached and add a product such as Monat Studio One Curl Defining Cream ($42) to add definition.

 How do you style a long pixie cut?